 - a.
 Arithmetic & logic unit (ALU): Is a digital circuit that performs integer arithmetic and logical operations.
-The ALU is a fundamental building block of the central processing unit of a computer, and even the simplest microprocessors contain one for purposes such as maintaining timers.
-The processors found inside modern CPUs and graphics processing units (GPUs) accommodate very powerful and very complex ALUs; a single component may contain a number of ALUs. - b.
+The ALU is a fundamental building block of the central processing unit of a computer, and even the simplest microprocessors contain one for purposes such as maintaining timers. - b.
 Register: A register file is an array of processor registers in a central processing unit (CPU).
 Modern integrated circuit-based register files are usually implemented by way of fast static RAMs with multiple ports.
 Such RAMs are distinguished by having dedicated read and write ports, whereas ordinary multiport SRAMs will usually read and write through the same ports. - c.
-Control unit: ensure that the program instructions are fallowed in correct sequence.
-The control unit coordinates the components of a computer system.
+Control unit: ensure that the program instructions are fallowed in correct sequence. - The control unit coordinates the components of a computer system.
 It fetches the code of all of the instructions in the program.
 It directs the operation of the other units by providing timing and control signals.
 All computer resources are managed by the CU.
 It directs the flow of data between the Central Processing Unit (CPU) and the other devices.
 The control unit is the circuitry that controls the flow of data through the processor, and coordinates the activities of the other units within it.
 In a way, it is the "brain within the brain", as it controls what happens inside the processor, which in turn controls the rest of the computer.
 The examples of devices that require a control unit are CPUs and graphics processing units (GPUs).
 The control unit receives external instructions or commands which it converts into a sequence of control signals that the control unit applies to the data path to implement a sequence of register-transfer level operations.